MrXL

 This creates a symbolic link to the present directory and installs the mrxl command line tool.

 By default, fud looks for the mrxl executable to enable the mrxl compilation stage.
 Type fud check to make sure fud reports that the mrxl compiler has been found.
-If it does not, run the following while still in frontend/mrxl.
+If it does not, run the following while still in frontends/mrxl.

 fud register mrxl -p fud/mrxl.py